theo-sim-dev/mui-alert-provider/README.md

 ## Features

+- **Floating Stacks of MUI Alerts**
-- Floating stacks of MUI Alerts that integrate seamlessly into any web UI.
+  Display beautifully-styled, floating stacks of MUI Alerts that integrate seamlessly into any web UI.
+Fully customizable to match your design system.

+- **Easy Integration with Context API & React Hooks**
-- Powered by the [Context API](https://react.dev/reference/react/hooks#context-hooks) and [React Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) for quick setup in any React app.
+  Built on the [Context API](https://react.dev/reference/react/hooks#context-hooks) and [React Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) for fast setup.
+Easily trigger alerts from anywhere in your React component tree.

-- Trigger alerts from anywhere in your component tree — no prop drilling needed.
-- Fully customizable to match your app’s look and feel.
+- **Lightweight & Performant**
+  Designed to be super lightweight with minimal impact on your bundle size and blazing-fast performance.

+- **Accessible by Design**
-- Built with accessibility in mind, meeting MUI’s standards to ensure an inclusive experience for all users.
+  Follows MUI’s accessibility standards to deliver an inclusive and user-friendly experience for all users.

 ## Installation